PANUNZIO v SANTODOMINGO RUBIDO (2017) Total Damages: £15,000 (£16,056.5 RPI)

 Age at trial: 56

-The claimant, a 56-year-old woman, received £34,000 after undergoing allegedly sub-standard root canal treatment in May 2014.
-She suffered an abscess which infected neighbouring tissue and caused a cellulitis reaction across her face there was severe constant pain and was expected to lose 2 teeth as a consequence of the permanent destruction of the supportive tissue shortly.
+The claimant, a 56-year-old woman, received £34,000 after undergoing allegedly sub-standard root canal treatment via her NHS Dentist, in May 2014.
+She suffered an abscess which infected neighboring tissue and caused a cellulitis reaction across her face there was severe constant pain and was expected to lose 2 teeth as a consequence of the permanent destruction of the supportive tissue shortly.
 C brought an action against D alleging that he was negligent in failing to refer her to a specialist endodontist when experiencing problems; to use appropriate radiology to determine the working length; to use fillings of a sufficient length; to use a rubber dam during the procedure causing the spillage of acid etch into the oral cavity.
-To misdiagnose the resultant infections, to prescribe inappropriate and or inadequate antibiotic medication and to fail to refer onwards when the post operative condition deteriorated.
+To misdiagnose the resultant infections, to prescribe inappropriate and or inadequate antibiotic medication and to fail to refer onward when the post operative condition deteriorated.

 Breach of duty admitted causation reserved.